-Apprenticeships and traineeships can be full-time, part-time or school-based (done while you’re at school).
+They can be full-time, part-time or school-based (initiated while still at school).